HomeBiogas 2021 Impact & ESG Report

 Gobar gas can be produced in small digesters at home or on a big scale in large biogas production plants:

-Most domestic biogas systems produce cooking gas, transported to a biogas stove with a standard gas pipe.
+Most domestic biogas systems produce cooking gas, like HomeBiogas, transported to a biogas stove with a standard gas pipe.
 The process is straightforward, making it easy for households to recycle cow dung (a residual matter that otherwise would end in landfills) and obtain clean, cheap energy.

 Gobar gas is an eco-friendly, renewable alternative to fossil fuels.
 Used on a large scale, it can impact greenhouse gas emissions and affect climate change.